silviutroscot/silviutroscot.github.io/_posts/2019-09-29-why-did-i-start-this-blog.md

 keywords: "blog, tech, why, question"
 ---

 Well..everyone has a blog, so why one more around?
 Why are you writing down stuff on a blog?
+It's 2019, dude...<br/>
-The answer for that is very selfish: I want to improve the way I present and explain different things happening in my mind, to learn how to structure my speech and ideas and to use more suitable words.<br/>
+The answer for that is very selfish: I want to improve the way I present and explain different things happening in my mind and the concepts I want to understand, and to learn how to structure my speech and ideas and to use more suitable words.<br/>
 Besides that, I strongly believe in what Feynman said, "If you want to master something, teach it.", so the main focus of this blog is to explain as good and simple as I can, various concepts and ideas I try to learn.
 These will be mostly about video engineering, signal processing, AI/ML, computer vision and maths, but whenever I will be curious in something else, I will try to explain it here.
 Maybe you'll find it useful,